WildGenie/cwp/README.md

 ##### All code Parts (including hooks) are released under [MIT License](LICENSE) but this license does not include modules/plugins themselfs!
 ###### All modules/plugins contains own license that can be found inside it's directory

+## If you need a custom built module please send me PM on [http://forum.centos-webpanel.com/profile/?u=19](CWP Forum)

 :+1: :shipit: